SuMayaBee/MyAI-Image-Generator/README.md

 2. Alternatively, click on the "Surprise me" option to generate a random image.
 3. To upload an image for editing, click on "Upload an image" and select your image file.
 After uploading, click on "Generate" to create variations.

+Generated images are displayed in a grid, with up to 4 images shown at once.

 ## Requirements

 - OpenAI API key